Cat nail caps are one of the more exciting products available for cat owners.

 In any case, I recommend only using them as long as your cat needs them.
 Anyone who notices their cat not trying to scratch the furniture should take off these caps.

 You can then see if they return to their old scratching habits.
-If they do, you can always put them right back on a mischievous cat.
+You can always put them back on a mischievous cat if they do.

 6. No Increased Risk Of Infection